MUNComputerScienceSociety/ChallengeSet-W2020/week-05/10mins/README.md

 Above is a simplified view of paths / tunnels between classes, along with each 'weight' of the paths, since not all paths are as short/long.

-(Also of note is O1 and B8 being a little lost, they made more sense when there was a overpas between Chem/Phys and Earth Science .-.)
+(Also of note is O1 and B8 being a little lost, they made more sense when there was a overpass between Chem/Phys and Earth Science .-.)

 You can assume that students will only be taking them and not other alternate routes.